dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 noLangKeyword            | Disable default lang keyword, it can be downloaded from [here](http://dotnet.github.io/docfx/langwordmapping/langwordMapping.yml). keepFileLink             | If set to true, docfx does not dereference (aka. copy) file to the output folder, instead, it saves a `link_to_path` property inside `manifest.json` to indicate the physical location of that file.
 A file link will be created by incremental build and copy resouce file. sitemap                  | In format [SitemapOptions](#325-sitemapoptions) Specifies the options for the sitemap.xml file. disableGitFeatures       | Disable fetching Git related information for articles.
-Set to true if fetching git related information is slow for huge Git repositories.
-Default value is false.
+Set to `true` if fetching git related information is slow for huge Git repositories.
+Default value is `false`.

 #### 3.2.1 `Template`s and `Theme`s